ElisaLegnani/PhotorealisticRendering/docs/index.md

   ![render](https://user-images.githubusercontent.com/62106779/123851051-0ec3f600-d91b-11eb-9b2d-b5944efe7df6.png)

-  If you want to use this script to generate a different image, just change the scene description of the `demo_img.txt` file.
+  If you want to use this script to generate a different image, just change the scene description of the `demo_image.txt` file.

 ### Demo animation